makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ]
 ```

 They have been truncated here for simplicity.
-These strings are 5000 characters long and they’re generated using the following command:
+These strings are 5000 characters long, and generated using the following command:

 ```
 base64 /dev/urandom -w 0 | head -c 5000